-Panic Disorder Treatment in Bethlehem, PA—Counseling for Panic Attacks
+Panic Disorder Treatment in Bethlehem, PA—Counseling for Panic Attacks (Lehigh Valley)

 Sarah was exercising, walking through her neighborhood, feeling fine one moment.
 The next, she thought she might die.
 Sarah was dizzy and felt her chest constricting.
 She started shaking, and her heart rate raced.
 Sarah was cold, so very cold.
 These feelings grew worse for several minutes.
 Sarah called an ambulance because she thought she might be having a heart attack.
 Then, all of the sudden, the feelings abated.
 Sarah did not have a heart attack.
 She had a panic attack.

 Without warning and without a clear trigger, a panic attack can devastate.
 When people experience multiple panic attacks, a panic disorder may have developed.

 If you have ever experienced a panic attack, you know how much harm they can cause.
 In an attempt to avoid them, many people avoid any situation that may trigger the attack.
 In the process, they may also avoid professional opportunities, family time, and fun with friends.
 Other people use alcohol and drugs to dull the difficult feelings and experiences of panic.
 These, unfortunately, make the problem worse in the long-run as they often increase the severity and frequency of the attacks.
 Panic disorders, however, are responsive to psychological treatments.

 The therapists at Thriveworks Bethlehem treat panic disorders because no one should live with panic attacks or live in fear of when they may strike.
 Our professionals tailor treatment to each client’s symptoms and needs, and we love seeing people live without panic.